python-sdbus/python-sdbus/docs/code_generator.rst

 .. warning:: Do NOT send the generator result to ``exec()`` function.
     Interface code MUST be inspected before running.

+The generated interfaces code will be syntactically correct but NOT stylistically.
+It is recommended running a code formatter on the generated code. (for example ``black``)

 Generating from XML files
 -------------------------